IOTechSystems/ble-sim/README.md

 ## Prerequisites
 - [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) -
-D-Bus daemon is required to be running on the host machine alongside the Device Service to allow communication between the BLE Device Service and the BlueZ daemon.
+D-Bus daemon is required to be running on the host machine.

 - [BlueZ](http://www.bluez.org/) -
 BlueZ Linux module is required to be installed on the host machine.
-This allows the connection between the Device Service and BLE devices using D-Bus.

 ### Running locally